MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/cloudant/index.md

 db = cloudant.database(CLOUDANT_DB, false);
 ```
 <br/>
-Using [Plain Old Java Objects](https://en.wikipedia.org/wiki/Plain_Old_Java_Object) and standard Java API for RESTful Web Services (JAX-RS), you can create a new document on Cloudant in just a few lines, by sending a JSON representation of the document in the HTTP request.
+Using [Plain Old Java Objects](https://en.wikipedia.org/wiki/Plain_Old_Java_Object) and standard Java API for RESTful Web Services (JAX-RS 2.0), you can create a new document on Cloudant in just a few lines, by sending a JSON representation of the document in the HTTP request.

 ```java
 @POST